lluissuros/polymer-test/README.md

 With this workaround I could continue.
 I think it was the right thing to do in this case.

+### After getting the project get the dependencies

+    bower update

 ### Start the development server

 This command serves the app at `http://localhost:8080` and provides basic URL